life1347/influxql/README.md

 # InfluxQL

-The `influxql` package is a builder for InfluxQL, the SQL-like query language InfluxDB uses.
+The `influxql` package is a **query** builder for InfluxQL, the SQL-like query language InfluxDB uses.
 The purpose of this package is to offer a better tool to build InfluxQL when writing complex queries.
 Sometimes string concatenation is just not the best approach.

 This package is still a draft, see some examples below: